-These Biscoff butter cookies are crisp and light on the outside, and chewy and soft in the center.
+These cookie butter cookies are crisp and light on the outside, and chewy and soft in the center.
 They're full of the warming flavors of cinnamon and nutmeg along with brown sugar and a generous portion of creamy caramel Biscoff cookie butter spread.
 The recipe is quick, easy and the dough requires no chilling before you bake!

-We love cookie butter spread in our house.
-With a Trader Joe's just a few blocks away, it's easy to keep stocked with a jar or two.
-(You can also buy other brands online and at grocery stores, including the original Lotus Biscoff spread).
 Biscoff cookie butter spread is a jarred treat that's nearly identical to creamy peanut butter in texture.
 That's where the similarity ends, though.

 Rather than using nuts, cookie butter spread is made by blending spiced Belgian Biscoff cookies with sugar, oil, and flour, among other ingredients.
 It turns into a creamy, caramel and spice spread that magically tastes like the holidays.